netbiolab/MycobiomeDB/README.md

 ## Download

-The current release can be downloaded from the GitHub Releases page or the associated data repository.
+The current release can be downloaded from the ZENODO.

-* GitHub release: `[ADD GITHUB RELEASE URL]`
-* Version-specific DOI: `[ADD ZENODO DOI]`
+* Version-specific DOI: `10.5281/zenodo.21387880`
 * Current version: `v1.0.0`

 The database archive contains the body-site-specific genome collections and prebuilt Kraken2 databases for the gut, oral cavity, skin, and vagina.